ureadmyname/AnEDMTrap/staffguidelines.md

 ## Staff Guidelines:

 ##### - Follow the rules and use common sense.
-##### - When banning someone be smart and use discretion; the freedom to decide what should be done in a particular situation.
+##### - When banning someone use smart discretion; the freedom to decide what should be done in a particular situation
 ##### - Be helpful; Try and answer any questions people may ask.
 ##### - If a song is not the right genre for the community type "!theme" and "!shuffle" to inform the DJ of the rules.
 ##### - Managers; If there are a lot of DJs on the waitlist, turn DJ cycle off, and type "!djcycleinfo" to inform the DJs.